ijustwannathat/BlogiFy/README.md

-# Part one.
-Setting db and dependencies
-## This website was influenced by the book.
+# This website was influenced by the book.
 * [Django 4 by Example](https://www.amazon.com/Django-Example-powerful-reliable-applications/dp/1801813051)
 ### I'm very thankful for material this books provides
 ## General material:
 This website introduces us to a basic logic django blog application with user authorisation and drf included.
+# Part one.
+Setting db and dependencies
+___
 ## Setting up
 ```
 $ python -m venv venv